zopsicle/snowflake/snowflake-manual/how-snowflake-works.rst

 After an action was performed, it is inserted into the action cache, and any outputs it produced are inserted into the output cache.
 Only after successful insertion to the caches, an action is considered *built*.

-A rule is essentially a macro that expands to a collection of actions.
-As such, the rule system is not fundamental to the workings of Snowflake.
-Rather, it provides a high-level, user-friendly way to describe builds.

 .. index::